-When defining your app’s roadmap of objectives, there are three key areas you should concentrate on setting targets in: Product, Growth and Finance.
+When defining your app’s roadmap of objectives, there are three key areas you should concentrate on setting goals in: Product, Growth and Finance.

 Once you've answered these questions, you'll have a clear view of what the characteristics are that you should focus on at the beginning and what your app should look like in the future.

-How will it gain awareness among the target audience?
+How will it gain awareness amongst the target audience?

 What's the process to convert potential users?

-How will you nurture users to stay engaged?
+How will you nurture users to keep them engaged?

 Is it a for profit or nonprofit business model?

-What are the revenue streams (ads, subscriptions, ...) you can leverage?
+What are the revenue streams (ads, subscriptions, etc.) you can leverage?

 All these objective areas will help you shape your idea and enable you to move forward in the creation process with a clear view of what you want to achieve.
-Of course, the goals you set in the beginning of your journey can change along the way, but it's important to stay focused on the framework you've built with it, so you can remain practical and really make something great with your app.
+Of course, the goals you set in the beginning of your journey can change along the way, but it's important to stay focused on the base framework you've built, so you can remain practical and make something great with your app.

 2. Research your target market